fubishio/GreatFirewallEvasion/README.md

 ## Testing
 The internet is not consistent enough for writing JUnit-esque tests to test my implementation because it is not guaranteed to use the same path or respond the same way everytime.
 Instead, to test the implementation, I wrote mains for all 3 of the functions and sent a Google search request for Falun Gong to a Chinese government website and checked outputs to make sure its consistent with expected behavior of the Great Firewall.
 Here are the expected behaviors of my written function:
-* checkfirewall - I know this function must return FIREWALL most of the time because Falun Gong search request is definitely blocked by Chinese government
+* checkfirewall - This function must return FIREWALL most of the time because anything related to Falun Gong is definitely blocked and censored by the Chinese government
 * traceroute - RST packets are sent in the middle of the hops instead of the beginning hops because a packet should not go straight from your location to the firewall immediately.
 Any other behavior would indicate that my implementation failed.
 Also I run original traceroute in Ubuntu to make sure it looks similar.
 * frag - It should get a 404 request back because information about Falun Gong cannot possibly be on the Chinese government website.
 I run it and see if I get a response back from the Chinese government website because if the connection is closed with an RST packet, nothing will be returned.